for Veterans and the Public

 Where can I get tested?

-Any veteran can get a test for hepatitis C. You may or may not need an appointment to get tested at your local VA medical center, as different sites have different practices.
+Any Veteran enrolled in VA care can ask for a hepatitis C test.
+You may or may not need an appointment to get tested at your local VA medical center, as different sites have different practices.
 Your provider will give you basic information about the testing process and to answer any questions that you have about hepatitis C or the test itself.

 For more information, call your local VA medical center.
 (Click here to locate a VA health care facility near you.)